 - Camera using Evernote mobile apps

-And to be honest, this list could go on but you get the idea.
-Evernote makes it simple to add all the information in your life to Evernote.
+And to be honest, this list could go on, but you get the idea.
+Evernote makes it simple to add all of the information in your life to Evernote.
 I even take things beyond this by sending Kindle notes to Evernote and automatically sending my Instagram pictures to Evernote and many other integrations using IFTTT and Zapier (web apps that connect common services like Instagram, Feedly, Pinterest, and dozens more in unique ways.
 It all happens automatically.)

 How I Organize Evernote

 There’s no one right way to organize your files in Evernote, but I thought it would be helpful to share my tried and true system.
 The beauty of Evernote is its flexibility!
 If you change your mind on how you want to organize things, you’re free to change without too much pain.
 As we talked about before, the thing you want to be sure of is your Note naming convention.
 I use this: YYYY_MM_DD Relevant Note Title.